-Freshman:
+Freshman: 0-29 credit hours

-Sophomore:
+Sophomore: 30-59 credit hours

-60-89 credit hours
+Junior: 60-89 credit hours

-Senior:
+Senior: 90 or more credit hours

 DEGREE AND MAJOR PROGRAM REQUIREMENTS

 Declared Major

 Students who are seeking a degree must meet all the requirements for the degree(s) and major program(s) in effect at the time they declare in writing a specific degree and major and earn credit toward the degree.
 However, students may elect to pursue updated degree and major program requirements specified in a subsequent Academic Bulletin.
 Program Chairs have the authority to consider appropriate substitutions to major program requirements.
 Special regulations concerning transfer credit are explained under the section "Transfer Student Guidelines."